Written by the BaziGrid Team · Last reviewed: April 2026

 There are 10 Day Masters in total: five elemental types (Wood, Fire, Earth, Metal, Water), each in both a Yin and Yang polarity.
 Yang represents the more expansive, outward-facing expression of the element.
 Yin represents the more refined, inward-facing expression.

 Find out your Day Master.
-Generate your free Summary Grid.

 Yang Wood (甲) — The Pioneer